Settling Into Campus Life: Your Home Away From Home

 Safety and Security

-• Report suspicious or unfamiliar people to the Office of Residence Life or the University Police Department.
+• Report suspicious activity to Residence Life or University Police

-• Do not leave personal property in lounges or other common areas unattended.
+• Don’t leave personal items unattended in common areas

 Missing Student Policy